Baltimore Atlas: FreqWeaver Adapter for Semi-supervised Ultra-high Spatial Resolution Land Cover Classification: Method

 \subsubsection{Entropy-Based Uncertainty Estimation}

-While teacher predictions provide valuable supervisory cues, pseudo-labels generated for remote sensing images are particularly error-prone due to complex backgrounds, fine-grained object boundaries, and domain-specific variations.
-To mitigate the impact of such noisy supervision, we employ a pixel-wise confidence estimation mechanism based on Shannon entropy to downweight uncertain predictions.
+Pseudo-labels in remote sensing segmentation are often noisy due to complex backgrounds, fine boundaries, and domain-specific variations.
+To reduce their negative impact, we apply pixel-wise confidence weighting based on Shannon entropy.